Nature Unhooked

 Nature Unhooked includes a student book, science notebook, and teacher guide to help middle-school students learn about the role of water in an ecosystem.

-The Discover Nature Schools, Nature Unhooked, is a program for 6th-8th grade teachers.
+Nature Unhooked: This is a program for 6th-8th grade teachers.
 This hands-on, inquiry-based teacher workshop will be an engaging foundation for the Nature Unhooked lessons.
 The materials are aligned to the Missouri Learning Standards and the Next Generation Science Standards.
 We will discover the local aquatic life and their importance to people and natural communities.

 The program includes the follow items at no charge for Missouri Teachers: